easylearningscores/Triton_AI4Earth/README.md

 ## News 🚀🚀🚀

+- `2025/05/13`: We have already submitted our paper to the journal.
 - `2025/05/10`: We release all weights [Triton_AI4Earth_V1](https://huggingface.co/easylearning/Triton_Earth_V1/tree/main), training, inference, and other raw files, and upload the draft of the paper.